walterhiggins/blog/posts/Boring.md

 Ship Small Diffs

-> I&#146;ll make the case for one practice that works very well operationally:
+> I'll make the case for one practice that works very well operationally:
 > deploying small units of code to production on a regular basis.
 I think
 > that your deploys should be measured in dozens of lines of code rather
 > than hundreds.